cfranco92/Watson_AI_IBM/README.md

 1. Intentions (Reason why users communicate with us.)
 2. Entities (Avoid ambiguities, help a more specific conversation.)
 3. Flow of dialogue.
+---

+## Context Variables
+Watson Assistant collects the following information to improve the user experience by creating a context
+* Who
+* When
+* Where
+* What
+---